-In the busy, achievement-driven, self-important society we live in today, it is quite logical to set yourself a goal of writing a book as soon as you can put a few sentences together.
+In the busy, achievement-driven, self-important society we live in today, it is quite logical to set ourselves a goal of writing a book as soon as we can put a few sentences together.

-Writing is not a god-given gift or attribute of geniuses.
+Writing is not a God-given gift or attribute of geniuses.
 It is a set of habits you develop over time, just like a sportsman or a singer or a dancer does.

 Rather than getting overwhelmed by all the learning, I believe you should concentrate on developing just three habits in your freshman year.

 1. Write Daily

 No excuses.
 Full stop.

 Write one page, or one paragraph, or just one sentence.
 But write every day.

 Write whatever.
 It doesn’t matter what you write.
 When you are starting, you are writing to learn to put your thoughts on paper.
 The actual content doesn’t matter; the formation of sentences does.

 Write about your day, mood, surroundings, the tree outside your window, the smell in the air, the sound of the birds, or a conversation you overheard at the bus stop.
 If nothing else, write about the weather.
 You are not writing for others but for yourself to develop your muscles.